Reddidgy/some-python-examples/Book analyzer/readme.txt

   - For example you can grab all text and put it to Gsheet for filtering :)

 p.s.
-I learned English then and the idea was to get top english words to learn :P
+I learned English then and the idea was to get top English words to learn :P